ipfabric/docs/docs/support/known_issues/Vendors/opengear.md

 **Description:** The NTP task may get stuck, causing the discovery of the device to terminate.
 This issue is due to an overloaded daemon on the device, resulting in a slow response and a timeout on the SSH connection.

 **Fix:** Increase SSH timeout or disable NTP task for Opengear vendor, or at least for og-om family.

+## Opengear IM -- LLDP task using `sudo` password

+**Description:** To collect LLDP information, `sudo lldpcli show chassis` and `sudo lldpcli show neighbors` commands are used.
+Enable passwords are used for `sudo` access.

+**Fix:** To correctly obtain all LLDP-related information, the password for `sudo` access must be configured as the enable password.